AhsishDas/Sorting-Algo-Visualization/README.md

-# Sorting-Algo-Visualisation
-#### The GUi based sorting algorithm visualisation
+# A GUI based  graphical visualisation of basic sorting algorithms

+#### It is a graphical way of visualizing the working of a sorting algorithm.
+#### Different colours is used to justify the process and speed scale for better visualization.

-The common algorithms for the purpose are-
+The common algorithms used are-
 * Bubble sort
 * Insertion sort
 * Merge sort